 They’re Coming For You

 This furious action of having multiple enemies moving quickly around the screen is probably the more important technical innovation in Galaxian over the use of colour.
-It is achieved by Takundai and Nagumo eshewing the method of drawing graphics on the screen previously done in games like Space Invaders, called bitmapping.
+It is achieved by Takundai and Nagumo eschewing the method of drawing graphics on the screen previously done in games like Space Invaders, called bitmapping.
 This entails having the CPU keep track of the entire screen in order to have images appear to move around.
-The Galaxian team instead pioneers the use of graphic ‘sprites’ in arcade games, allowing them to create individual objects on the screen whose co-ordinates can be shifted around, requiring much less overhead for the brains of the system.
+The Galaxian team instead pioneers the use of graphic ‘sprites’ in arcade games, allowing them to create individual objects on the screen whose coordinates can be shifted around, requiring much less overhead for the brains of the system.

 The game creates quite a crazed sensation inside Namco during its development, and once released Galaxian continues to be a stupendous hit in the arcades, with Namco going on to produce some of the most popular arcade titles of all time.
 Their first video game has wide-ranging influence across the scene, including the team at Nintendo who will eventually produce the Famicom in Japan a few years later.